 Use the --release-file option of the package command to write out the name of the final created tarball.
 This helps when the final tarball name isn't known in advance because it contains a version string, for example.
-By simply placing the latest release in a static location, this allows commonly repeated operations, like build+install be chained together in a convienent way making iterations quite fast from a shell.
+By simply placing the latest release in a static location, this allows commonly repeated operations, like build+install to be chained together in a convenient way making iterations quite fast.